HomeBlogHeat PumpsWhy Heat Pump Coil Cleaning is Crucial for BC Homeowners

 Can I Clean My Heat Pump Coils Myself?

 While homeowners can perform light cleaning of the outdoor condenser coils, such as rinsing with a garden hose, cleaning the indoor evaporator coil is not recommended as a DIY project.
 It requires specialized tools, chemical cleaners, and technical knowledge to avoid damaging sensitive components or causing water damage inside your home.
+You may also find our article on Heat Pump in BC Winters: A Guide to Cold Weather Performance helpful.

 The indoor evaporator coil is a different story.
 It is located inside the sealed air handler cabinet, often in a tight closet, attic, or crawlspace.
 Accessing it can be difficult and involves removing panels near high-voltage electrical components.
 Professionals use special, self-foaming, no-rinse cleaning agents that penetrate deep into the coil fins.
 They also have tools and methods to contain the cleaning runoff, protecting your home from spills and water damage.
 Given the risks, this job is best left to a qualified technician who can also check for other issues impacting your indoor air quality.